phoenixframework/phoenix/guides/docs/testing/testing_controllers.md

 end
 ```

 Here we have tests around the 5 controller CRUD actions we need to implement for a typical JSON API.
+At the top of the module we are using the module `HelloWeb.ConnCase`, which provides connections to our test repository.
+Then we define the 8 tests.
 In 2 cases, index and delete, we are only testing the happy path, because in our case they generally won't fail because of domain rules (or lack thereof).
 In practical application, our delete could fail easily once we have associated resources that cannot leave orphaned resources behind, or number of other situations.
 On index, we could have filtering and searching to test.
 Also, both could require authorization.

 Create, show and update have more typical ways to fail because they need a way to find the resource, which could be non existent, or invalid data was supplied in the params.
 Since we have multiple tests for each of these endpoints, putting them in a `describe` block is good way to organize our tests.